MrKrabat/plugin.video.crunchyroll/README.md

 # Crunchyroll plugin for Kodi

-Crunchyroll is a KODI (XBMC) plugin for Crunchyroll.com.
+CrunchyREroll is a KODI (XBMC) plugin for Crunchyroll.com.

 **WARNING: You MUST be a PREMIUM member to use this plugin!**
 **This plugin does not intend to let you do illegal stuff**